 Following the delivery of a selected number of educational topics, some of which targeting 'The 2030 Agenda for Sustainable Development', the learners are to select a topic of preference and deliver relating information through a public speech.
-The main essence of the contents of the speech are to be acquired through referenced research.
-The learners are to increase the success rate of their speech delivery through the proper structuring and compilation of a visual medium compiled via software, such as PowerPoint / Canva.
+The contents of the speech are to be acquired through referenced research.
+The learners are to increase the success rate of their speech delivery through the proper structuring and compilation of a PowerPoint.

-Additionally, learners will also be presented with multiple opportunities to conduct self-reviews and evaluations during assessment periods.
-This practice is embedded within all of the assessments, these being the write-up, the teamwork activity, and the presentation.
-Educators will guide the learners into practicing and understanding the importance of analysing and evaluating information and oneself, as, apart from increasing one's employability skills, this brings forth numerous opportunities for growth.
+Additionally, learners will also be presented with multiple opportunities to conduct self-reviews and evaluations during assessment periods, starting from the journal, followed by the teamwork activity, and finishing with the presentation.
+Educators will guide the learners into practicing and understanding the importance of analysing and evaluating information and oneself, as apart from increasing one's chances for employability, this brings forth numerous opportunities for growth.

-- 1. Organise selections of information within a write-up. - 2.
+- 1. Organise selections of information within a journal. - 2.
 Shows the ability to work in teams. - 3.
 Elaborate upon a topic and/or issue in front of an audience. - 4.
 Appraise the quality of one's own effort and contributions within assigned tasks.